 The Board believes that schools in the district offer a rich educational experience and that students have access to this through their boundary area school and district programs.
 The Board recognizes that some families may want to attend a school outside their boundary area.
-Families may utilize the transfer process set forth within the administrative regulations.
+Board Policy JECBB